-Technically speaking, this is not a travel camera bag made by Canon.
-But, since this is the Canon Camera Geek web site, I cover equipment and accessories made for Canon cameras and that's how I titled this post.
+Technically speaking, you're not going to get a travel camera bag made by Canon.
+But, since this is the Canon Camera Geek website, you get to read about accessories made for Canon cameras and that's how I titled this post.

-The bags worth looking at that Canon makes are primarily "shoulder bags" and there is a link for information on them on the left.
+The bags that Canon makes are mostly "shoulder bags" and not so great for travel.
+There's a link for information on them here.

 This is my preferred travel bag loaded with my Canon equipment that I use for flying.
 Included are my Canon 5D and 5D mark III camera bodies, Canon 24-105 f/4, Canon 270EX II Speedlite, Canon G1X Mark II Camera, 400mm f/5.6 and 70-200mm f/2.8 L lenses.

 This travel case is the Think Tank Airport Airstream, stuffed with the equipment mentioned above.
 Although you can use a shoulder strap this bag is not for carrying your camera equipment during a photo shoot.

 I put a lot of thought and research into buying this bag, using YouTube reviews, Amazon.com Reviews, B+HPhoto-Video, as well as several company websites such as Lowepro and Think Tank Photo.

 I absolutely had to have a bag that would carry all of my cameras and accessories and still fit under my airplane seat I wanted to avoid having to check my camera bag, in the case of an overloaded flight with full overhead storage.

 No doubt, this is a very specialized bag for airline travel.
 If you were looking for something else, use the search box at the top of this Canon Camera Geek post, on the right.
 There is a lot of other useful information here on this site, on other types of camera bags and backpacks.
 I hope it helps!